Siryu6/sweet_i3/README.md

 ## Update git local folder with your actual configuration

-This script was intended for personnal usage, as I have to maintain may git, but it can be usefull if you want to upload and upgrade this conf on your git.
+This script was intended for personnal usage, as I have to maintain my git, but it can be usefull if you want to upload and upgrade this conf on your own git.

 ```bash
 cd i3conf